MrUrq/SurrogateModelOptim.jl/README.md

 julia> search_range=[(-5.0,5.0),(-5.0,5.0)]
 julia> smoptimize(rosenbrock_2D, search_range)
 ```
 There are many options accessible through the options interface.
+Note that the default
-The target is to minimize
+options may be updated between minor versions for performance reasons.
+The target is to
-the function value.
+minimize the function value.
 The model is created from a Latin Hypercube sampling plan.
-Several
-Radial Basis Function surrogate models are fitted to the data where the ensemble of
+Several Radial Basis Function surrogate models are fitted to the data where the ensemble
-surrogates is used to predict new design locations.
-New designs are added which exploits
+of surrogates is used to predict new design locations.
+New designs are added which
-the surrogate model as well as explores the design space.
+exploits the surrogate model as well as explores the design space.

 Due to the high cost of creating several surrogates it is highly advisable to create
 the surrogate model in parallel.
 Start julia in parallel with `> julia -p x` where `x`